T. Graham Brown

+In 2024, he achieved one of country music's crowning achievements when he was invited to become a member of the Grand Ole Opry.
+Prior to his induction, Brown had made over 300 appearances as a guest performer.

 Biography

-Brown was born in 1954 in Arabi, Georgia.
+Anthony Graham Brown was born in 1954 in Arabi, Georgia.
 He first performed in a duo, Dirk & Tony (1973–75) before founding two more bands, "Reo Diamond" (1975) and "T. Graham Brown's Rack of Spam" (1979).
-He married his wife Sheila in 1980; the couple has a son, Acme Geronimo Brown (born 1989).
+He married his wife Sheila in 1980; they have a son, Acme Geronimo Brown (born 1989).

 Musical career

-Brown moved to Nashville in 1982 and found work singing advertising jingles for companies such as McDonald's, Disneyland, Budweiser, Coors, Stroh's, Almond Joy, Coca-Cola, Sears, Dodge Trucks, Ford, Hardee's, Kentucky Fried Chicken, The Nashville Network, B.C.Powders, Dr Pepper, Mountain Dew, 7-Up, Harrah's and many others.
+Brown moved to Nashville in 1982 and found work singing advertising jingles for companies such as McDonald's, Disneyland, Budweiser, Coors, Stroh's, Almond Joy, Coca-Cola, Sears, Dodge Trucks, Ford, Hardee's, Kentucky Fried Chicken, The Nashville Network, B.C.Powders, Dr Pepper, Mountain Dew, 7-Up, and Harrah's.
 He was also the singing narrator in the Taco Bell "Run For the Border" television spots.
 Brown also found work as a songwriter for E.M.I.
 Publishing before signing to Capitol Records in 1984.
-He was with E.M.I. for 13 years.
-Brown's first release for the label, "Drowning in Memories", peaked at No.39 on the Billboard country charts.
-The title song of his debut album "I Tell It Like It Used To Be" went to No.7, followed by "I Wish That I Could Hurt That Way Again" to No.4, giving way to a pair of number ones, "Hell and High Water" and "Don't Go To Strangers".
+He was with Universal Music Group Nashville for 13 years.
+His first release for the label, "Drowning in Memories", peaked at No.39 on the Billboard country chart.
+The title song of his debut album "I Tell It Like It Used To Be" went to No.7, followed by "I Wish That I Could Hurt That Way Again" to No.4, giving way to a pair of number ones: "Hell and High Water" and "Don't Go To Strangers".

 Brown's first release for the label, "Drowning in Memories", peaked at No. 39 and was never included on an album.
-After it came the No. 7 "I Tell It Like It Used to Be", the first single from his 1986 album of the same name.
+Next came the No. 7 "I Tell It Like It Used to Be", the first single from his 1986 album of the same name.
 Counting its title track, this album accounted for four singles: the No. 3 "I Wish That I Could Hurt That Way Again" and two straight Number Ones in "Hell and High Water" and "Don't Go to Strangers".